Skip to main content

 Key questions to answer:

-• Why / how did the client come by their wealth (e.g. can you verify them as being legitimate means)
+• Why / how did they come by their wealth (e.g. can you verify them as being legitimate means)?

 Examples of SoF: